UPMC Western Maryland holding vaccine clinic registration

-CUMBERLAND — UPMC Western Maryland will hold telephone registration Thursday for upcoming COVID-19 vaccination clinics.
+CUMBERLAND — UPMC Western Maryland will hold telephone registration Tuesday and Wednesday for a COVID-19 vaccination clinic scheduled Friday.

-Those 60 and older who live or work in Allegany County are eligible.
-The clinics are also open for those who fall into Maryland’s 2A vaccination guidelines.
-Learn more at https://covidlink.maryland.gov/content/vaccine/.
+Those who live or work in Allegany County ages 18 and up with underlying medical conditions that increase the risk for COVID-19 illness are eligible to receive the vaccine.
+Those eligible under previous phases of the vaccination plan remain eligible.
+Community members are encouraged to consult the state of Maryland’s Phase 2B guidelines.

 Commented